RoswellCityUK/DrizzleORM-GraphQL-Codegen-Starter/README.md

-# Experimental Starter Project: Drizzle ORM, GraphQL, and Codegen Integration
+# Experimental Starter Project: Drizzle ORM, GraphQL, and Codegen Integration (WIP)

 This project is an experimental starter template designed to integrate the following technologies: